 - Airbnb: In partnership with the Accelerator, Airbnb is helping to weave a community of hosts who are ready to respond and build a more resilient Caribbean.
 The company is doing this by allowing hosts to open their homes to disaster survivors and relief workers free of charge.
 Hosts waive their fees and Airbnb waives theirs.
 To date, over 11,000 people in need have been housed through the Open Homes program and it’s now expanded to the Caribbean.

-- Zero Mass Water, a member of Breakthrough Energy Coalition, are solving the drinking water problems for the pediatric wards of 2 major hospitals in Jamaica, through the installation of 20 of their Source Hydropanls, which will make clean, filtered drinking water out of air for the next fifteen years.
+- Zero Mass Water, a member of Breakthrough Energy Coalition, are solving the drinking water problems for the pediatric wards of 2 major hospitals in Jamaica, through the installation of 20 of their Source Hydropanls, which will make clean, filtered drinking water out of the air for the next fifteen years.

 - Accelerator Speed Award: Usain Bolt announced an annual climate-smart “Speed Award”.
 Identifying the best initiatives across countries, companies, communities and individuals.
 The first winners will be announced in June 2019.

-- Sean Paul, a Grammy award winning Jamaican Musician, was announced as an official Ambassador of the Accelerator, with a focus on Oceans.
+- Sean Paul, a Grammy award-winning Jamaican Musician, was announced as an official Ambassador of the Accelerator, with a focus on Oceans.

 - The TIDES Foundation announced a generous grant of $200,000 to the Accelerator.